-With the current government in power, Saudi Arabia has seen much development on the tourism front with the construction of glittering malls, luxurious hotels and the adoption of a slightly more relaxed attitude which resulted in the lifting of the truly despicable and asinine ban on woman driving cars.
-However, the strict regime still ruling the Kingdom of Saudi Arabia is consistently ranked among the “worst of the worst” for human rights.
+The Kingdom of Saudi Arabia, bordered by Jordan, Iraq, Kuwait, Qatar, Bahrain, the United Arab Emirates, Oman and Yemen, is as rich in culture and age-old traditions as it is in oil.
+Visitors come to enjoy the ancient heritage, breathtaking outdoor activities and delicious local food.
+With the current government in power, Saudi Arabia has seen much development on the tourism front with the construction of glittering malls, luxurious hotels and the adoption of a slightly more relaxed attitude which resulted, for example, in the lifting of the ban on woman driving cars.
+If considering traveling here, be aware that the strict regime still ruling Saudi Arabia is consistently ranked among the “worst of the worst” for human rights.

 Currency: Saudi Riyal.

 Visa: Saudi Arabia has issued their first tourist visa on 1st April 2018 allowing single women over the age of 25, who are not accompanied by a male to be given a 30 day tourist visa… LOL!
 Use these free online visa checker and calculator tools so you know if a visa for Saudi Arabia is required (which will depend on the country you are from) and if so, how long it will take to process your visa and the cost.

 Electricity: Saudi Arabia operates on 110/220 volts with a frequency of 60 Hz.
 Buy a Universal Travel Adapter so you don’t need to keep buying new adapters for each new country you visit.

 Lonely Planet Saudi Arabia: Check price on Amazon

 Some of the most delicious, traditional dishes that you must try when in Saudi Arabia are listed below.
 Don’t drool…